Best Big Bear Hikes: For Beginners & Experienced

 Big Bear, CA is a beautiful mountain town located in the San Bernardino National Forest.
 It’s home to ancient Western Juniper trees, Big Bear Lake, two winter resorts, and of course, multiple forest hikes.

 Today I’d like to share with you the four best Big Bear hikes, starting with the easiest and ending with the most challenging.
-They are:

 I hiked all of these trails in the winter when the trails were covered with snow.
 Therefore, I’ll be sharing everything you need to know about hiking at Big Bear after a good dump.